Protect Your Business and Gain a Competitive Edge with a Business Services Bond

 Barbara Micek

-Barbara Micek is an Commercial Surety Underwriting Consultant for Old Republic Surety's Sioux Falls Branch.
+Barbara Micek is an Commercial Underwriting Manager for Old Republic Surety's Sioux Falls Branch.
 She has been in the surety industry since 2007, when she began managing purchasing contracts for surgical centers.
 She earned her degree in Accounting at Briar Cliff University in Sioux City, IA.